BenLangmead/comp-genomics-class/README.md

 [Error correction]: http://nbviewer.ipython.org/7339417
 [Markov chains]: http://nbviewer.ipython.org/7413873

 These are for teaching purposes.
 They are certainly not meant to be efficient.
+Please feel free to submit [issues].

 Contributors
 ------------